-They have nowhere near the size of market share as the likes of Sweetwater, Guitar Center, Musician’s Friend, or even Sam Ash for that matter, but that hasn’t hindered them too much, as they remain one of the most popular places to buy a guitar online.
+They have nowhere near the market share as the likes of Sweetwater, Guitar Center, Musician’s Friend, or even Sam Ash for that matter, but that hasn’t hindered them too much.
+Zzounds remains one of the most popular places to buy a guitar online.

-While they are undoubtedly smaller than some of the other retailers we’ve covered in this guide, Zzounds still carry guitars from all the major brands, including Fender, Yamaha, PRS, Gibson, Martin, Takamine, and dozens more.
+While they’re undoubtedly smaller than some of the other retailers we’ve covered in this guide, Zzounds still carry guitars from all the major brands, including Fender, Yamaha, PRS, Gibson, Martin, Takamine, and dozens more.

-There are guitars to suit all budgets at Zzounds, with entry level models often costing under $200.
-Those looking for high end gear won’t be disappointed, either, as Zzounds carries a good selection of premium models.
+There are guitars to suit all budgets at Zzounds, with entry-level models often costing under $200.
+Those looking for high-end gear won’t be disappointed, either.
+Zzounds carries a good selection of premium models.

-While they don’t boast the same range of products for sale as the big retailers, Zzounds does offer some of the best shipping in the business.
-Their free shipping offer covers almost all products listed, and because they ship 7 days a week with the exception of holidays, the time from order confirmation to delivery is often only 1 to 2 days for 95% of customers.
+While they don’t boast the same range of products as the big retailers, Zzounds does offer some of the best shipping in the business.
+Their free shipping offer covers almost all products listed.
+And because they ship 7 days a week (with the exception of holidays), the time from order confirmation to delivery is only 1 to 2 days for 95% of customers.

-Customer service at Zzounds something of a mixed bag.
-Some customers report responsive agents and rapid resolution to issues, while others have reported receiving open box and used guitars after specifically ordering new items.
+Customer service at Zzounds is something of a mixed bag.
+Some customers report responsive agents and rapid resolution to issues, while others have reported receiving open boxes and used guitars after specifically ordering new items.
 It seems that your mileage may vary with Zzounds.

 Sam Ash is one of the few holdouts operating multiple physical stores across the country in addition to their website.
-They are one of the oldest and most trusted music retailers around, and while their stores aren’t famed for their wide selection, their website tends to carry far more items.
+They are one of the oldest and most trusted music retailers around.
+While their stores aren’t famed for their wide selection, their website tends to carry far more items.

-Among the items you’ll find on the Sam Ash website, you’ll see guitars for everybody from beginners to touring artists, and from brands that make instruments to suit all areas of the pricing spectrum.
+Among the items on the Sam Ash website, you’ll find guitars for everybody from beginners to touring artists, and from brands that make instruments to suit all areas of the pricing spectrum.

-Pricing is generally quite good at Sam Ash, although, like most of the other sites, they tend to stick fairly close to the MSRP for each of the guitars that they list.
-They do, however, have some of the best sales, and so it’s definitely worth keeping an eye on their site for markdowns and reductions.
+Pricing is generally quite good at Sam Ash, although like most of the other sites, they tend to stick fairly close to the MSRP for each of the guitars they list.
+They do, however, have some of the best sales.
+So it’s definitely worth keeping an eye on their site for markdowns and reductions.

 For more on Sam Ash, check out our full review.